Diffusion-based Frameworks for Unsupervised Speech Enhancement: Diffusion-based speech and NMF-based noise priors with explicit noise modeling

 \section{{Diffusion-based speech and NMF-based noise priors with explicit noise modeling}}

-In the previous sections, we reviewed unsupervised SE methods that rely on a diffusion-based speech prior and NMF-based noise modeling, where, given the observation model in~\eqref{eq:obs_model_implicit}, only the speech $\vect{s}$ is treated as a latent variable.
-The noise $\vect{n}$ influences the model only through its NMF-structured covariance in the likelihood term $p(\vect{x} | \vect{s})$.
-While this simplifies inference, the algorithm is still guided by a mixture that contains unknown noise, and the data-guidance term is preconditioned by the inverse NMF covariance, i.e., it applies an anisotropic weighting across time–frequency bins.
-When the NMF structure is imperfect, this can over- or under-emphasize certain bins, leading to a poorly conditioned and less stable convergence toward the data.
-It may also fail to properly enforce the mixture-consistency constraint imposed by the observation model.
+In the previous sections, we reviewed unsupervised SE methods that rely on a diffusion-based speech prior and NMF-based noise modeling, where only the speech $\vect{s}$ is treated as a latent variable.
+The noise $\vect{n}$ affects inference only through its NMF-structured covariance in the likelihood term $p(\vect{x} | \vect{s})$. {This simplifies inference, but the noise signal itself is neither reconstructed nor sampled from its posterior distribution.
+As a result, mixture consistency is enforced only implicitly through an NMF-weighted likelihood term, which may be poorly conditioned when the NMF noise model is inaccurate.}

-To address these shortcomings, we extend the generative framework by introducing \texttt{DiffUSEEN} (Diffusion-based Unsupervised Speech Enhancement with Explicit Noise Modeling) illustrated in Fig.~\ref{fig:diffuseen}, in which both $\vect{s}$ and $\vect{n}$ are treated as latent variables in the observation model.
-Intuitively, by jointly sampling speech and noise, the reconstructed mixture $\hat{\vect{s}} + \hat{\vect{n}}$ can better match the noisy observation $\vect{x}$, leading to improved enhancement quality, as confirmed by our experiments.
-This formulation also prepares the ground for our approaches in Section~\ref{sec:paradiffuse}, where we replace NMF-based noise modeling with a learned diffusion prior.
+To address this limitation, we introduce \texttt{DiffUSEEN} (Diffusion-based Unsupervised Speech Enhancement with Explicit Noise Modeling), illustrated in Fig.~\ref{fig:diffuseen}. {The key idea is to treat both $\vect{s}$ and $\vect{n}$ as latent variables and to make this formulation tractable through an approximate EM procedure: the E-step alternates between diffusion-based posterior sampling of speech and an explicit posterior update of noise, while the M-step updates the NMF parameters.
+This enables explicit speech--noise reconstruction and better enforces the mixture constraint $\vect{x}\approx \hat{\vect{s}}+\hat{\vect{n}}$.} This formulation also prepares the ground for Section~\ref{sec:paradiffuse}, where we replace NMF-based noise modeling with a learned diffusion prior.

-In the proposed approach, we explicitly model the noise $\vect{n}$ as a latent variable with prior $\vect{n} \sim \mathcal{N}_{\mathbb{C}}(\bs{0}, \diag(\vect{v}_{\phi}))$, parameterized by NMF as before.
-Moreover, we introduce an additional small Gaussian perturbation in the observation model to simplify the derivations.
-Specifically, we assume:
+In the proposed approach, we explicitly model the noise $\vect{n}$ as a latent variable with prior $\vect{n} \sim \mathcal{N}_{\mathbb{C}}(\bs{0}, \diag(\vect{v}_{\phi}))$, parameterized by NMF as before. {We further introduce a small Gaussian residual term, which yields a tractable likelihood and turns the hard mixture constraint into a soft consistency term.} Specifically, we assume:

 where $\vect{r} \sim \mathcal{N}_{\mathbb{C}}(\bs{0}, \sigma_r^2 \vect{I})$, and $\sigma_r^2$ is a known, small constant.

 The noise parameters $\phi$ are estimated by maximizing the observed-data log-likelihood $\log p_\phi(\vect{x})$, similarly to \eqref{eq:observed_data_ll}, which, however, leads to an intractable expression.
 To address this, we follow the EM procedure and instead optimize the expected complete-data log-likelihood over $\phi$: